ArJoy605/Documentation/RH124doc/Ch05_Redirecting_Output_to_a_File_or_Program.md

-# Chapter 5: Linux System Administration (RH124) - Detailed Notes

-This chapter covers essential Linux administration concepts, focusing on input/output redirection, pipelines, text editing with Vim, and shell environment configuration.
-Below is a detailed breakdown of each topic.

----

-## 1. Redirecting Output to a File or Program
+# Redirecting Output to a File or Program

+## Types of Streams

 Linux uses three standard streams for input and output: